Search QuantityWare

 If the product type of the new conversion group changes,

-The activation of the QCI default transaction is not possible in customizing, a table entry is missing - what can we do?
+The activation of the QCI default transaction is not possible in customizing, a table entry is missing - what can I do?

 I receive warning messages O3 361 and/or O3 362 for my crude oil calculations, why is that?